Catamondium/www-vps/README.md

 # package.json scripts
 All scripts operate after npm install.

-For general testing, dev, test and start should suffice and automatically download their dependencies
+For general testing, dev, test and start should suffice and automatically download their dependencies.

 dev: live testing in nodemon.
 start: run the server w/o compilation.
 test: mocha+chai unit testing